Ceratosaurus: Forelimb function

-The strongly shortened metacarpals and phalanges of Ceratosaurus raise the question whether the manus retained the grasping function assumed for other basal theropods.
-Within the Ceratosauria, an even more extreme manus reduction can be observed in abelisaurids, where the forelimb lost its original function, and in Limusaurus.
-In a 2016 paper on the anatomy of the Ceratosaurus manus, Carrano and Jonah Choiniere stressed the great morphological similarity of the manus with those of other basal theropods, suggesting that it still fulfilled its original grasping function, despite its shortening.
+The strongly shortened metacarpals and phalanges of Ceratosaurus raise the question as to whether the hand retained the grasping function assumed for other basal theropods.
+Within Ceratosauria, an even more extreme hand reduction can be observed in abelisaurids, where the arm lost its original function, and in Limusaurus.
+In a 2016 paper on the anatomy of the Ceratosaurus hand, Carrano and Jonah Choiniere stressed the great morphological similarity of the hand with those of other basal theropods, suggesting that it still fulfilled its original grasping function, despite its shortening.
 Although only the first phalanges are preserved, the second phalanges would have been mobile, as indicated by the well-developed articular surfaces, and the digits would likely have allowed a similar degree of motion as in other basal theropods.
-As in other theropods other than abelisaurids, digit I would have been slightly turned in when flexed.
+As in other theropods other than abelisaurids, the first digit would have been slightly turned in when flexed.

 Brain and senses

 A cast of the brain cavity of the holotype was made under Marsh's supervision, probably during preparation of the skull, allowing Marsh to conclude that the brain "was of medium size, but comparatively much larger than in the herbivorous dinosaurs".
 The skull bones, however, had been cemented together afterwards, so the accuracy of this cast could not be verified by later studies.

 A second, well preserved braincase had been found with specimen MWC 1 in Fruita, Colorado, and was CT-scanned by paleontologists Kent Sanders and David Smith, allowing for reconstructions of the inner ear, gross regions of the brain, and cranial sinuses transporting blood away from the brain.
-In 2005, the researchers concluded that Ceratosaurus possessed a brain cavity typical for basal theropods, and similar to that of Allosaurus.
+In 2005, the researchers concluded that Ceratosaurus possessed a brain cavity typical for basal theropods and similar to that of Allosaurus.
 The impressions for the olfactory bulbs, which house the sense of smell, are well-preserved.
 While similar to those of Allosaurus, they were smaller than in Tyrannosaurus, which is thought to have been equipped with a very keen sense of smell.
 The semicircular canals, which are responsible for the sense of balance and therefore allow for inferences on habitual head orientation and locomotion, are similar to those found in other theropods.
 In theropods, these structures are generally conservative, suggesting that functional requirements during locomotion have been similar across species.
 The foremost of the semicircular canals was enlarged, a feature generally found in bipedal animals.
 The orientation of the lateral semicircular canal indicates that the head and neck were held horizontally in neutral position.